 BLOSSOM END ROT: Prevent blossom end rot by providing abundant soil calcium and an even supply of soil moisture.

 INSECT PESTS: Use row covers to protect young seedlings from flea beetles.
 Tomato hornworms can be controlled with Bacillus thuringiensis, although not commonly found in the Kootenays.
-Organic insecticides may be required for potato beetle larvae and adults control.
+Organic insecticides may be required for potato beetle larvae and adult control.
 Growing healthy plants is the best way to manage pests!

 HARVEST: Fully vine-ripen fruit when possible for best flavour.
 Mature green fruits may be picked in the fall and ripened indoors in a sunny location such as a windowsill.